brianguenter/Benchmarks/Readme.md

 </details>

 This is the hand optimized Jacobian, ∂dy/∂y, to compare to.
-Your Jacobian function should zero out the in place array J which the Jacobian result will written into:
+Your Jacobian function should zero out the in place array J which the Jacobian result will be written into:
 <details>
    <summary> Hand optimized Jacobian </summary>